morou34/Navigation-of-an-Autonomous-Differential-Drive-Robot/README.md

 Autonomous SLAM using a differential drive robot.
 This work is a project for *Introduction to Robotics* class.

+# Overview
+There are two videos showing the whole setup in action: [Building a map of the environment | ROS Gmapping | Octomap](https://youtu.be/mLMfofIn_PM) and [Autonomous Robot navigation using the ROS Navigation](https://youtu.be/94Ar3pGP3KM).
+Images of the final 3D occupancy grid can be seen below.
 # Prerequisites

 This project was developed for ROS Noetic (Ubuntu 20.04).
 The following